Nuvindu/reliance-customer-demos/mysql-service/README.md

 bal run transaction.bal
 ```

-### 3. Run the MySQL service with a failing transaction
+### 3. Run the Ballerina project with a failing transaction

 Execute the following command in the project directory.